 - A listening ear is what makes a relationship stronger and after all, true love is more about giving than receiving.
 So, the conversation should also be reciprocating.
 Listen to what the other person has to say, and what they are going through

 - Just think of some fun activity that you both can do, or with a group of people with whom you both are comfortable.

 - Read each other poems and songs or some short stories

 - Browse less, and talk more.
-Your social media timelines are filled with media which are mostly fake news and a lot of them can impact you negatively.
-Put filters, mute the words and continue your conversations
+Your social media timelines are filled with media that are mostly fake news and a lot of them can impact you negatively.
+Put filters, mute the words, and continue your conversations

-- Explore new hobbies, ask recommendations, watch movies together and more.
+- Explore new hobbies, ask for recommendations, watch movies together, and more.

 There are several others that you can do that could help cope with self-isolation but the most important thing is to not feel down.